 4. Acknowledge Your Own Grief and Sadness

 Often times, children don’t know how to express their feelings.
 This can increase anxiety and cause negative behaviors.
 You can help your children to express their feelings by expressing your own.
 By you taking the lead and telling them how sad you are because of the divorce, and how much you miss the family all being together, gives your children permission to do the same.

 Children may be hesitant to say anything for fear of upsetting you, or they may simply not know how to put into words their feelings.
-You taking the first step can help coach them in how to deal with their emotions in a healthy way.
+By taking the first step, you can help coach them in how to deal with their emotions in a healthy way.